Engineered

 Homeowners who hired us for this

 Twenty-year-old oak floors that I was about to replace.
-They sanded, stained, and sealed them — they look brand new.
+They sanded, stained, and sealed them, they look brand new.
 Dust containment was real.
 Crew was on time every day.
 Cost a third of what replacement would have been.

-Melissa R. Hardwood Refinishing · Carlsbad
+Hardwood Refinishing Carlsbad

 Got three quotes for the same LVP.
 Surface Pro was the only one that probed the slab for moisture before quoting.
 Two other contractors would have skipped it.
 Floor's been down six months and there's not a single edge curling anywhere.

-David K. LVP Installation · El Cajon
+LVP Installation El Cajon

 Coastal house, slab on grade.
 They explained why solid hardwood was a bad call here and walked me through engineered options.
 Picked European white oak, glue-down install.
 Looks like real wood because it is real wood, but handles the humidity.

-Priya S. Engineered Hardwood · Encinitas
+Engineered Hardwood Encinitas

 Serving San Diego County